raboley/the-heroes-journey/source/index.html.md

 @todo #14:60mins Describe DREDD, install process, how to write a test in documentation, execute the tests and create a github action to run these tests.

+@todo #20:60mins Explore go-slate and maybe it will make embedding godocs easier and not have quite so many dependencies to install ruby crap into the repo.

 # Initialization

 ```sh